 The theme for this year’s meeting will be "Research, Education and Training".
 The meeting will also include our Orthopaedic Colleagues who will have a specific research prize session and guest speaker.
 There will also be an Orthopaedic Research Prize.

-We are delighted to announce that abstract submissions are now open.
+Abstract submissions are now closed.
 This year's theme will be "Research, Education and Training".
-The submission deadline is Friday, 8 August 2025

 Prizes awarded